openvinotoolkit/geti-sdk/examples/README.md

 This is one of the UserStory datasets.
 The dataset can be downloaded from [this link](https://intel.sharepoint.com/:u:/r/sites/user-story-dataset-sharing/Shared%20Documents/User%20Stories%20Datasets/Detection/Vitens%20Bacteria%20Counting/Vitens%20Aeromonas.zip?csf=1&web=1&e=wFXEle), but the data is confidential, so please treat it as such.

+## Uploading and getting predictions for media
+The example scripts `upload_and_predict_from_numpy.py` and `upload_and_predict_media_from_folder.py` show how to upload either a single media item directly from memory, or upload an entire folder of media items and get predictions for the media from the cluster.